alif-munim/rye-connect/README.md

   For validating user input and sending the appropriate error response on invalid input.

 - jsonwebtoken

+  Return a json web token upon user registration or login.
+Users will be able to access protected routes with this token in request headers.

 - config
 - request
 - gravatar